Bidirectionality of Smoking and Depression in Adolescents: a Systemic Review

 Abstract

-Recently, there is an increase in evidence that both smoking and mental health are continuously increasing among adolescents.
-This systematic review elucidates the research on evidence of the direction of association and risk factors influencing this relationship between smoking and depression.
-We also highlight the recent studies on the effects of electronic cigarettes and the development of the association between depression and smoking.
+Recently, evidence has been accumulating that both smoking and mental health disorders are continuously increasing among adolescents.
+This systematic review elucidates the research into evidence of the direction of the association and risk factors influencing the relationship between smoking and depression.
+We also highlight recent studies on the effects of electronic cigarettes and developments on the association between depression and smoking.

-A literature search was conducted on databases including PubMed, OVID Medline, EMBASE, and PsychInfo and in relevant neurology and psychiatry journals.
+A literature search was conducted on databases including PubMed, Ovid Medline, EMBASE, and PsycINFO and in relevant neurology and psychiatry journals.
 Terms used for electronic searches included smoking, tobacco, cigarettes; depression; adolescent, youth; direction.
-The relevant information was then utilized to synthesize the association between smoking and depression among adolescent population.
+Relevant information was then utilized to synthesize findings on the association between smoking and depression among adolescent population.

 Results

-The initial search of the databases yielded 2738 related articles.
-After screening and cross-referencing duplicate articles and articles published in languages other than English, studies on animals, social and lifestyle factors, mood disorders, and substance use were excluded.
-Of these, a total of 122 publications only focusing on smoking and depression in the adolescent population were selected to synthesize this qualitative systemic review.
-These include 110 original research articles, 8 meta-analysis and reviews, and 4 reports and websites.
+The initial database searches yielded 2,738 related articles.
+After screening and crossreferencing, duplicate articles, articles published in languages other than English, and studies on animals, social and lifestyle factors, mood disorders, and substance use were excluded.
+Of these, a total of 122 publications only focusing on smoking and depression in the adolescent population were selected for synthesis in this qualitative systemic review.
+These include 110 original research articles, eight metaanalyses and reviews, and four reports and websites.

 Conclusion

 The relationship between smoking and depression in the literature does not reflect the cause-effect relationship.
-Whereas the evidence on the direction of the association may reflect futile study designs, confounding factors and/or use of indirect measure of depression and quantification of smoking.
-Future prospective randomized studies should be aimed at elucidating the causal association.
+The lack of evidence on the direction of the association may reflect futile study designs, confounding factors and/or use of indirect measures of depression and quantification of smoking.
+Future prospective randomized studies should target elucidation of the causal association.

 Keywords